Best Safety Glasses of 2021

 We wish the Maverick had a little more going for it, and while it is a serviceable pair of safety glasses, it didn't have the small features that many of the other models we tested did.
 Still, they protected our eyes and fit well with other PPE, making them a solid pair of glasses, especially under a hat.

-The Magid Iconic Y50 Safety Glasses are a traditionally styled pair of glasses with clear side protection and integrated bifocal reading lenses.
-Instead of wearing clunky wear-over glasses while switching between heavy-duty work and reading, these might be a good choice if that's something you do regularly.
+The Magid Iconic Y50 is a traditionally styled pair of glasses with clear side protection and integrated bifocal reading lenses.
+If you frequently find yourself wearing clunky wear-over glasses while switching between heavy-duty work and reading, these might be a good choice.
 Our testers liked the clear side protection, and the solid frames held up well to the abuses of work and casual storage.

 However, we didn't find these overly comfortable, and during our impact tests, the nose bridge took a literal chunk out of our test dummy.
 The temples were comfy enough, but the frames felt heavy on our faces over an hour of use.
 It also lacked some features that other models in our test line-up include.
 Still, we could see these being useful for anyone farsighted who needs reading glasses and eye protection at the same time but doesn't want to deal with bulky over-glasses or goggles.